Registering a political party in Ireland

 |Local elections only||At least 100 recorded members||3 councillors at the time of registration|

-*Members must be 18 or over and at least half them must be on the registrar of electors.
+Members must be 18 or over and at least half of them must be registered to vote.

 Constitution and administration